-We don’t think twice about giving back.
-We do it because that’s who we are.
 See below for just a few examples of how we take an active role in the community.

-Improving the health of our local communities
+Serving our local communities

 Being a good global citizen